MIC-DKFZ/generalized_yolov5/evaluations/Node21/README.md

 while the models trained on images with non-natural intensity scale achieve a median mAP of 0.554.
 This is an improvement of 0.034.
 However, when comparing the best natural model with a mAP score of 0.5797 and the best non-natural model with a mAP score of 0.5793, than both models perform equally well.
 This is surprising as even though non-natural models generally perform better than natural ones over multiple learning rates, they do not achieve a better maximum mAP performance.
-It can be concluded that at least for the Node21 dataset, the non-natural intensity scale has no advantage over the natural intensity scale, when the learning rate has been properly tuned.
+It can be concluded that at least for the Node21 dataset, the non-natural intensity scale has a general advantage over the natural intensity scale, when compared over multiple learning rates.
+However, when comparing natural vs non-natural intensity scales with tuned learning rates then they perform equally well.

 #### Figure 14: Intensity scale - runs
 <div align="center">